 Neuhaus learned his trade in the patent practice of market leader Hogan Lovells.
 Here he worked, for example, for Eli Lilly, most recently keeping generic versions of the anti-cancer drug pemetrexed off the market.
 Additionally, he advised Hoffmann-La Roche.
 Both companies are also important clients for Allen & Overy’s pan-European patent practice.

 Allen & Overy’s German team is currently using young talent to strive for the top of the market.
-It often brings in in young lateral hires who have just become partners.
+It often brings in young lateral hires who have just become partners.
 In 2017, the firm captured Jan Ebersohl from Quinn Emanuel for the mobile communications sector.
 Now Neuhaus is expected to further increase the clout of the German team in pharma litigation.

 Allen & Overy’s European patent practice is also a long-time premier league player when representing original drug manufacturers such as Bayer, Eli Lily or Pfizer.
 The firm also probably hired Neuhaus to secure the long-term succession of the German team leader Joachim Feldges.
 He is currently the driving force behind the team in the life science sector.